meadsteve/lagom/docs/framework_integrations.md

 Calling the method `.depends` will provide a dependency in the format that FastAPI expects:

+**Limitation warning** This integration doesn't currently doesn't support invocation level singletons like the other frameworks do.

 ```python
 container = Container()
 container[DBConnection] = DB("DSN_CONNECTION_GOES_HERE")